frida/frida-website/_docs/javascript-api.md

 In the example above we used `script.on('message', on_message)` to monitor for any messages from the injected process, JavaScript side.
 There are other notifications that you can watch for as well on both the `script` and `session`.
 If you want to be notified when the target process exits, use `session.on('detached', your_function)`.

 ## Frida

 +   `Frida.version`: property containing the current Frida version

++   `Frida.heapSize`: dynamic property containing the current size of Frida's private heap, shared by all scripts and Frida's own runtime.
+This is useful for keeping an eye on how much memory your instrumentation is using out of the total consumed by the hosting process.

 ## Process